tsl-su-15/photogram_sign_in/README.md

     get("/update_photo/:id", { :controller => "photos", :action => "update_row" })

 The job of this action is to receive data from an edit form, retrieve the corresponding row from the table, and update it with the revised information.
 Give it a shot.
 Afterwards, display a confirmation message in the view.

+### READ (index)

+#### index

+The last action we need to complete is a page that displays every photo in the database.
+Add this route to get started

+    get("/photos", { :controller => "photos", :action => "index" })

+The index action should pull up all the photos with `Photo.all` and send them down to the view.
+The view should loop through each item in the ActiveRecord relation and display the item's image and caption.
+Use [the original mockup][4] as an example.

 ## Conclusion